-I have decided that the information is conditionally exempt under section 47C of the FOI Act.
+I have decided that the information referred to above is conditionally exempt under section 47F of the FOI Act.
 Access to a conditionally exempt document must generally be given unless it would be contrary to the public interest to do so.
-I have turned my mind to whether disclosure of the information would be contrary to the public interest, and have included my reasoning in that regard below.
+I have turned my mind to whether disclosure of the information would be contrary to the public interest and included my reasoning in that regard at paragraph 6.6 below.

-6.3 The public interest - section 11A of the FOI Act
+6.6 The public interest - section 11A of the FOI Act

-As I have decided that parts of the documents are conditionally exempt, I am now required to consider whether access to the conditionally exempt information would be contrary to the public interest (section 11A of the FOIAct).
+As I have decided that parts of the document are conditionally exempt, I am now required to consider whether access to the conditionally exempt information would be contrary to the public interest (section 11A of the FOI Act).